Eromtap/Super-simple-ML/README.md

 Oh, I realized I use the term weights in the comments a lot.
 For anyone just learning, weights are just the amount of emphasis we put on each node value.
 So if the machine decides that a certain input leads to better predictions than another, it will weight that input (or node, again in this project they are one in the same) more.
 Now this program chooses weights completely at random, but the same principle applies, it just doesnt back propogate to find a nice set of weights, it stumbles into them.
 You may hear the term bias thrown around.
 There are no biases in this project, didn't need any.

 Lastly, I am open to any questions / comments.
+Also, plese read all comments before using the program, they explain exactly what to do and how to do it.

 Enjoy!